2Fast2Cool/Google-Translate-SMO/README.md

 # Google-Translate-SMO
-Most of the Game Will Be Translated completely intended for Talkatoo
+Most of the Game Will Be Translated completely.
+Intended for Talkatoo, Have Fun!